nickvu08/PokeApp/README.md

 Also, has a tab where you can find the type counters for the Rocket Leaders such as Cliff, Arlo, and Sierra.
 Lastly, the app has a picker style selector where you can choose what Poketype you want to find the weaknesses for.

+***Disclaimer: If you view the files, the folder and workspace is named as "PokeDex".
+It's like this because, I essentially was building a Pokedex at first but decided to add more content to the app, hence why the folder name.
+I haven't learned to rename the folder and namespace properly without breaking the app at the moment.
+Sorry for the inconvenience.***

 ## Front Page:

 The front page explains what the app consist of so far, and what each feature shows.